Wen Ying Hall

 The Wen Ying Hall (文英館 (文英馆, Wényīng Guǎn)) is a cultural center in North District, Taichung, Taiwan.

 History

 The center was established in October 1976 by entrepreneur He Yong and funded by the Taichung Wen Ying Foundation.
 In 1997, the second floor of the building was converted into the Special Exhibition Room for Traditional Taiwan Block Print.

 Architecture

 The design of the building is a mix blend between western and Chinese style.
 The building consists of Zhunzheng Auditorium, Traditional Taiwanese Woodblock Prints Special Collections Room, Wen Ying Gallery and Training Room.

 Exhibition

 The center houses more than 3,000 pieces of cultural and folk artifacts.

 Transportation

-The hall is accessible within walking distance north of Taichung Station of Taiwan Railways.
+The hall is accessible within walking distance north of Taichung Station of Taiwan Railway.